Tallow Soap Recipe & Lye Calculator

 Superfat

-Superfat (sometimes called a lye discount) is the slice of your oils deliberately left unconverted.
-A higher superfat means a more conditioning, gentler bar and a bigger safety margin against leftover lye — but go too high and the bar turns soft and short-lived.
-5% suits most recipes; rich, oil-forward bars often run 6–8%.
+Superfat, sometimes called a lye discount, is the share of your oils left unconverted on purpose.
+More superfat means a gentler, more conditioning bar and a bigger safety margin against leftover lye.
+Go too high and the bar turns soft and short lived.
+5% suits most recipes.
+Rich, oil heavy bars often run 6 to 8%.

 Water

-Water doesn’t end up in the finished bar — it just carries the lye and gets the reaction going, then evaporates during cure.
-More water gives you a thinner mix and more working time but a longer cure; less water sets up faster and harder.
-A lye concentration of roughly 28–40% covers most cold process soap, which is why the calculator flags anything above 40%.
+Water does not stay in the finished bar.
+It carries the lye, gets the reaction going, then evaporates during cure.
+More water gives you a thinner mix and more working time but a longer cure.
+Less water sets up faster and harder.
+A lye concentration of about 28 to 40% covers most cold process soap, which is why the calculator flags anything above 40%.

 Lye type

 NaOH makes solid bars.
 KOH makes liquid and soft soaps.
-A dual-lye blend lets you nudge a bar’s texture — a touch of KOH can soften an otherwise rock-hard recipe.
-Consumer-grade KOH is usually about 90% pure, so check that box when it applies and the calculator scales the weight up accordingly.
+A dual lye blend lets you fine tune texture, since a little KOH can soften a bar that would otherwise be very hard.
+Consumer grade KOH is usually around 90% pure, so check that box when it applies and the calculator scales the weight up for you.

 Making tallow soap

-Tallow is what Blnded Bliss is built on, so this is the part we know in our bones.
-Rendered beef tallow makes a hard, long-lasting, mild bar with a dense, creamy lather, and its fatty acid profile is close to what skin already produces — which is a big part of why old-fashioned tallow soap feels so gentle.
-It’s also a thrifty, low-waste fat: it puts a byproduct of meat to use instead of relying on imported palm oil.
+Tallow is what Blnded Bliss is built on, so this is the part we know best.
+Rendered beef tallow makes a hard, long lasting, mild bar with a dense, creamy lather.
+Its fatty acids are close to what skin already produces, which is part of why old fashioned tallow soap feels so gentle.
+It also puts a byproduct of meat to good use instead of relying on imported palm oil.

 How much tallow?

-You can make a 100% tallow bar, and it’ll be hard and gentle — but on its own tallow can feel a little waxy and short on bubbles.
+You can make a 100% tallow bar, and it will be hard and gentle, but on its own tallow can feel a little waxy and short on bubbles.
 Most makers blend it.
-A common starting point is around 70% tallow with 30% other oils: add coconut oil for cleansing and fluffy lather, and a small amount (5% or so) of castor oil to boost bubbles.
+A common starting point is about 70% tallow with 30% other oils.
+Coconut oil adds cleansing and fluffy lather, and a small amount of castor oil, around 5%, boosts bubbles.
 Run a few versions through the calculator and watch the quality numbers move before you commit to a batch.

 Superfat and working temperature

-Tallow soap commonly runs a 5–8% superfat; a pure tallow bar often sits at the higher end.
-One quirk to plan for: tallow has a high melting point (roughly 95–105°F), so melt it fully and soap a touch warmer than you would with softer oils, or you’ll get false trace as the tallow re-solidifies.
+Tallow soap usually runs a 5 to 8% superfat, and a pure tallow bar often sits at the higher end.
+One thing to plan for is that tallow has a high melting point, roughly 95 to 105°F. Melt it fully and soap a little warmer than you would with softer oils, or it can start to set up on you before you are ready.

 Swapping fats and curing